zifornd/rnasplice/docs/output.md

 </details>

-If [IsoformSwitchAnalyzeR](https://www.bioconductor.org/packages/release/bioc/html/IsoformSwitchAnalyzeR.html) finds genes with isoform switches it produces plots visualizing these switches.
+If [IsoformSwitchAnalyzeR](https://www.bioconductor.org/packages/release/bioc/html/IsoformSwitchAnalyzeR.html) finds genes with isoform switches, it produces plots visualizing these switches.
 A separate set of switch plots is created for each contrast if that contrast contains significant switches.
 Further two .csv files are created, a summary and the main results.
-The .rds of the main R list gets also returned.
+The .rds of the main R list is also returned.

 ## Event-based analysis